Robinlovelace/cycle-hire-inclusive/README.md

 to relieve peak capacity constraints on the tube and bus network\[6\].
 It should be noted that in recent years new bikeshare operators have established themselves in London, many of which offering more flexible dockless usage.
-Whilst these schemes offer exciting opportunities for analysis – many contain in-built GPS recording users’ full journey trajectories – the Santander scheme remains by far the largest and most widely used
+Analysis by Li et al. (2019) suggests that new opperators have reduced usage of the LCHS, especially for short trips and during times of peak demand.
+These schemes offer exciting opportunities for analysis — many contain in-built GPS recording users’ full journey trajectories — the Santander scheme remains by far the largest and most widely used scheme in London, as shown in Figure
 @ref(fig:cycle-hire-players).
+In the absence of data on dockless hire cycle usage, and considering that that the aim of the present paper is to assess *relative* changes between docking stations (not overall demand) we keep the focus on open LCHS data.

 <div class="figure" style="text-align: center">